proveskit/Documentation/docs/assembly_guide/ch_8_integration.md

 ![Figure 8-13](images/8-13.png)
 <p align="center">Figure 8.13: A battery board with necessary connections boxed in blue</p>

+!!! note
-> **Note:** Route wires through the sides of the battery board with cutouts to ensure that the solar panels will sit flush in later steps.
+    Route wires through the sides of the battery board with cutouts to ensure that the solar panels will sit flush in later steps.

   - **1. Foot Switch Ports:** The foot assembly will terminate to a 2-position Pico-Lock connector.
 Pull the connected wires up along the open sides of the battery board.
   - **2. Remove Before Flight (RBF):** The RBF assembly will terminate to a 2-position Pico-Lock connector.
 This will be connected when the top-cap is installed.